 STEP 7.
 Remove and discard the bay leaves.
 Stir in the chopped parsley and lemon juice.
 Check the seasoning, adding salt and freshly ground pepper to taste.
 Serve with a little crusty wholemeal bread – delicious!

-This vegetable soup is totally syn free and so filling!
+NUTRITIONAL INFO This vegetable soup is low in fat and yet so filling!
 There’s 8 SmartPoints for those following WeightWatchers.
 One serving of this soup is around 230 calories without any added extras such as croutons or cheese.

 Portion into suitable containers, always leaving a small gap to allow for the soup to expand as it freezes.
 Thaw in the fridge overnight or in the microwave, adding a little water to dilute if needed.